kevinrsebastian/AndroidBoilerplate/README.md

 The app module holds the android components of the project, including:
 * The Application class
 * Activities, Fragments, Services and other android classes
-* Resources such as layouts, texts, images, colors, etc.
 * ViewModel and its Controller that uses the feature module UseCases
+* Resources such as layouts, strings, images, etc.
+* Depends on the UI Component module for colors and theming

 This module sits on top of the dependency stack, meaning that it is not visible (internal in Kotlin terms) to lower modules such as feature and the core module.
 In the scheme of MVVM, the app module holds the View and ViewModel.